FC Vestsjælland

 FC Vestsjælland, also known as FCV Vikings, was a professional Danish association football club that played in the Danish 1st Division until its bankruptcy on 9 December 2015.
 Where it was force relegated to the Sjællandserie but Slagelse B&I already had a team there.
 They played their home matches at Harboe Arena Slagelse in Slagelse, which has a capacity of 10,000 (3,300 seats).
-The club was a elite merger between Slagelse B&I, Vemmelev Fodbold and 7 other local football clubs.
+The club was an elite merger between Slagelse B&I, Vemmelev Fodbold and 7 other local football clubs.

 History

 FC Vestsjælland was founded in January 2008 as the professional structure comprising the first team of the mother club, Slagelse B&I (SBI).
 On 9 December 2015, FC Vestsjælland was declared bankrupt.